 Selecting a CMS

 So, how do you learn SEO through web development?
 Of course, the first step is to select the best CMS for SEO purposes.
-And I don't think you will be surprised to hear me say that the framework is WordPress.
+And I don't think you will be surprised to hear me say that the preferred framework is WordPress.

 More so, Gotch SEO presented data about a year ago and found that WordPress websites dominate 45% of the SERPs (search engine results pages).
 The next best is MediaWiki at only 9%, and other CMS platforms fall off quickly.